Ready to Start a Stoa?

 Join a global community with dozens of other leaders around the world who have started Stoic communities.
 Share resources, insights, and tips on sharing Stoicism with your community.

 Step One // Find People By:

-- Contacting us and telling us you're interested in starting a community
+- Contact us and mention that you're interested in starting a community

 - Start a Stoic meetup on meetup.com (note: this costs money, so do it only if you're willing to pay the fee for 6 months - you can always cancel if it doesn't work)

 - Post on the largest Facebook Stoic group and ask if there are any people in your area willing to meet up in person

 Step Two // Find a Decent Place to Meet:

 Generally noisy places don't work for obvious reasons, and restaurants aren't great, either, since you'll have to chat between food orders.
 Some places that work for other communities include:

 - Reserving a room in a library, university, community center, etc.